explore

 Car Camping

 Some campsites are accessible by car.
-You can drive right up to them, pitch your tent, and that’s it—you’re ready to go!
-Drive-up campsites often have more amenities, like lavatories, BBQ grills, fire pits, picnic tables, trash cans, canoe docks, running water from pumps or wells, possibly even showers.
+You can drive right up to them, pitch your tent, and that’s itβ€”you’re ready to go!
+Drive-up campsites often have more amenities, like lavatories, BBQ grills, fire pits, picnic tables, trash cans, canoe docks, running potable water from pumps or wells, possibly even shower facilities.
 The permits and fees are often a little steeper, although far from prohibitive.

-Car camping is a great way to get your feet wet and build up experience camping in the great outdoors.
+Car camping is a great way to get your feet wet and build up experience camping in the great outdoors – perfect for a beginner camper.
 Having your car nearby can eliminate a lot of the anxiety that you might have about camping.
 It’s something familiar, it allows you to bring more comforts from home, and worse comes to worse, you can easily pack up and leave.
-Because you don’t have to carry your gear for miles while car camping, it also tends to be logistically easier than backcountry camping.
-Just load up whatever fits in your car—spacious tents, ice chests full of food and beverages, folding chairs, board games, fishing polls, you name it—and head down a forest road in search of a promising campsite!

 Yes, it’s a little easier in terms of logistics, but that doesn’t mean there is no adventure to be had.
 Car campsites are usually situated near trailheads which lead to stunning views and wildlife encounters within hiking distance.
 Plus, any time you leave the comforts of your home you’re bound to learn something new!